 For more information about the Yale Psychiatry Wellness Initiative, or to receive a PDF of the program brochure, please email David Ross, MD, PhD, assistant professor of psychiatry, at email@example.com.

-This Article was submitted by Shane Seger, on Wednesday, August 01, 2012.
+This article was submitted by Shane Seger on August 1, 2012.